Calvary Chapel Split…

 As a new believer in Jesus Christ in 1980 I would cling to every broadcast of Chuck Smith on Christian radio in Toledo, Ohio but lost track of his radio teaching ministry as I moved South.

 I will continue to stay up with all things Calvary Chapel, but I am probably going to lay-low when it comes to conferences as long as we remain unaffiliated with Calvary Chapel Association and while I watch it formulate its post-split direction.

-However, I am interested in the vision, future, and direction of both the Calvary Chapel Association and the Calvary Global Network, but I will not wearisomely fret or fear, nor will I presumptuously hope or trust, instead I will continue to stand on the promise of our Lord Jesus Christ that “I will build my church, and the gates of hell shall not prevail against it” (Matthew 16:18 ESV).
+I am praying for and watching for the vision, future, and direction of both the Calvary Chapel Association and the Calvary Global Network, but I will not wearisomely fret or fear, nor will I presumptuously hope or trust, instead I will continue to stand on the promise of our Lord Jesus Christ that “I will build my church, and the gates of hell shall not prevail against it” (Matthew 16:18 ESV).